-Buckwheat is a great source of high quality, easily digestible protein and the eight essential amino acids.
+Buckwheat is a great source of high quality, easily digestible protein, and the eight essential amino acids.
 Being gluten-free, it's suitable for those with wheat allergies.
 The high content of B vitamin and magnesium in buckwheat promotes cardiovascular health.
-Being rich in dietary fiber, it helps control blood sugar, aids in digestion and building lean muscle mass.
+Being rich in dietary fiber, it helps control blood sugar, aids in digestion, and building lean muscle mass.
 Enough reason for us to include kuttu ka atta/buckwheat flour in our daily diet!

-Buckwheat flour spoils easily so should be bought in small quantities and refrigerated for longer shelf life.
+Buckwheat flour spoils easily so it should be bought in small quantities and refrigerated for longer shelf life.

 Kuttu Aloo Paratha is a staple food during fasts.
 It's delicious and easy enough to be prepared on regular days as well.
 This dough is excellent for making pooris and rotis too.
 Kuttu Atta/Buckwheat flour is devoid of gluten so potatoes are used to bind it.
 Alternatively, Arbi / Taro Root or Sweet Potatoes may also be used.